Coriander Seeds - How To Use

 - Turmeric

-Our generational Yemeni heritage blend Hawaij has been handed down for generations most recently from my Aunty.
+Our generational Yemeni heritage blend Hawaij has been handed down for generations, most recently from my Aunt Khadijah.
 This blend is rich in turmeric and coriander seeds.
 These flavours among other ingredients in Hawaij make this blend rich and bold.
 Our whole head of cauliflower recipe is the best main or side dish for any day of the week.

-- Referenced in the Bible, coriander is one of the oldest spices on record,- there is evidence that the seeds were placed at ruins dating back to 5000 BC.
+- Referenced in the Bible, coriander is one of the oldest spices on record.
+Evidence suggests that the seeds were placed at ruins dating back to 5000 BC.
 Amongst the gold and jewels, archaeologists found evidence of coriander seeds in the tomb of Tutankhamun, believing that the spice transported the dead to the afterlife.

 - The Grecians and the Romans used coriander as a medicine and a meat preservative.
 They would use it in dishes like lentils and chestnuts.

-- Two millenniums back, coriander came to India via Persia, and evidence suggests that it was used from China to Anglo-Saxon Britain four centuries later.
+- It was two thousand years ago that coriander came to India via Persia, and evidence suggests that it was used from China to Anglo-Saxon Britain four centuries later.

 - Early European settlers to North America introduced coriander to the indigenous population, which soon became widely cultivated.
 By the 18th Century, coriander fell out of favour with the fashionistas.
-Nevertheless, it still played a pivotal role in Gin distilling and beer brewing, as it still does to this day.
+Nevertheless, to this day it still plays a pivotal role in gin distilling and beer brewing.

-- When it comes to coriander leaves, most people get a tart/sharp lemon citrus taste.
+- When it comes to coriander leaves (cilantro), most people get a tart/sharp lemon citrus taste.
 However, approximately ten per cent of people get a washing-up liquid or soap taste.
-Science suggests a link to a gene called aldehyde that senses the same chemical "aldehyde" found in soap.
+Science suggests a link to the gene "aldehyde" senses the same chemical "aldehyde" found in soap.

 Linalool: (floral, orange and sweet) There are other lighter-flavoured terpenes in this compound.
 This versatile spice pairs well with other floral flavours like cardamom, nutmeg and mace.